Sturben7/WHSTechNotes/journal.md

 # December 1, 2025
  delivery drone operator are helpful because they can incease speed of delivery with a pay of $84,000 to $126,500 annually

+# December 15, 2025
+i dont have any plans for the break